ADEPT-ML/Explainability/README.md

 ### Adding an explainability method

-1. Create a new method in [prototypes.py](src/prototypes.py) with a method-header similar to this one:
+1. Create a new function in [prototypes.py](src/prototypes.py) with a function-header similar to this one:
    `def create_averaged_prototypes(anomaly: int, anomaly_data: dict, padding: int = 4) -> tuple[list, list, list]:`,
    where...
     1. `anomaly` is the index of the anomaly